huntforhomesaz/cleanout2closing-site/content/geo/az-tucson-senior-transition-and-home-sale.md

 - Sensitive sorting of belongings.
 - Donation, estate sale, and haul away for what is not kept.
 - Cleaning, yard work, and realistic repairs.
-- A sale strategy that fits both the market and your familyâ€™s timeline.
+- A sale strategy that fits both the market and your family's timeline.

 My role is to coordinate the property side in a way that respects your parent and keeps the move front and center.

 ---

-## Step 1 â€“ Clarify the move and who is involved
+## Step 1 — Clarify the move and who is involved

 We start with a simple conversation.